 As we leave March behind, we find that spring flowers have started to bloom, the days are getting longer and winter's chill is fading away.
-Still need more reasons to celebrate?
+Do you still need more reasons to celebrate?
 We've created an April calendar full of holidays and other quirky reasons to make your month a little bit happier.

 01 of 30

 As always, April Fool's Day falls on the first, so you can kick off the month with some lighthearted pranks.
-These April Fool's Day pranks for dads are sure to get your kids laughing.
 Remember that pranks can sometimes escalate, and not everyone enjoys being the butt of a joke, so take care to respect the wishes of those people who don't want to participate.
 A practical joke that everyone can enjoy?
 Prep some fake-out foods like a mashed potato "sundae" or "fried egg" cake.

 02 of 30